KerstenDoering/CPI-Pipeline/ReadMe.rst

 Large-scale dataset application
 ********************************

 The kernels have been successfully applied to all PubMed titles and abstracts that were published before 2018.
-The full output (in xml format) of applying the two kernels (SL and APG) and the output of combine them by applying the jury decision rule: only those relations were classified as functional when both kernels predicted a functional relation, all these output documents can be found here_.
+The full output (in xml format) of applying the two kernels (SL and APG) and the output of combine them by applying the jury decision rule: only those relations were classified as functional when both kernels predicted a functional relation, all these output documents can be found here:

-.. _here: ftp://132.230.56.164/CPI/
+	- ftp://132.230.56.164/CPI/

 Contact